-Types of Shaligram Shilas as in Garud Puran
+Types of Shaligram in Garud Puran

 The varieties of Shalagram recorded in the Garuda Purana (Panchanan Tarkaratna, part1 Chapter 45) run as follows: